 A capsule wardrobe for mixing prints and patterns

-Here are some ideas if you are looking to put together a capsule wardrobe where everything works either together, or you can also pair tops and bottoms with the block-colored pieces you already have in your closet.
+Here are some ideas if you are looking to put together a capsule wardrobe where everything works either together.
+You can also pair tops and bottoms with the block-colored pieces you already have in your closet.

 Printed and patterned tops